-Signal Point Trail is a 13 mile out and back trail located near Chattanooga, TN that features beautiful wild flowers.
+Signal Point Trail is a 13 mile out and back trail located near Chattanooga, Tennessee that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash